What does it mean to develop a model?

 When you develop a model on Baseten, you define:- A

-The only special deployment is development.- Development deployment Meant for iteration and testing.
-It supports live-reloading for quick feedback loops and will only scale to one replica, no autoscaling.
+truss push --watch): Meant for iteration and testing.
+Supports live-reloading for quick feedback loops and scales to one replica only.